 Also called Taksim Gezi Park, it is the well-known park near Taksim Square.
 The part of the park closer to the sea-side is more "cruisy" especially in the evenings.
 It is busier on Sundays during the day and on Saturday evenings.
 Actually, it is not very much recommended to foreign visitors and new-comers for safety reasons.

-People sitting on the fences around the monument at the very center of the square may be interested in meeting gay people, but remember it is also a gathering place for some pick pockets as well as female, transvestite and even male prostitutes.
+People sitting on the fences around the monument at the very center of the square may be interested in meeting gay people, but remember it is also a gathering place for some pick pockets as well as female, transvestite and rent-boys.

 Some 2 kilometers long pedestrian street starting from Taksim Square, winding slightly to the left in Galatasaray district and ending in Tunel (the quarter named after the entrance of mini historical metro).
 This street is always busy with people which also connects Taksim square to the most of the gay venues located on back-streets around it, and you can bump into many gay, bi and bi-curious people along the way.
 Of course, it is not a place to go for cruising on purpose.
 While you walk along the Istiklal, you can use eye-contact if you keep your "gaydars" open.
 But make sure the person you meet is not involved in scam-bar business.
 If someone is too direct and friendly all of a sudden, and this conversation seems to be ending in visiting a bar or club he recommends, get rid of him immediately.